top of page

 Katayoon Yousefbigloo

-until 6 December, by appointment only
+extended until 24 January 2026, by appointment only

 This new space by Unit 17 is dedicated to moving image, a longtime dream of the gallery to produce site-specific installations surrounding this material in an environment that is much more domestic than our usual gallery contexts.
 The space is built out as a more committed social space, with a coffee bar and stocked mini fridge, as well as snacks, with a slow rotation of presentations throughout the calendar year.
 Currently, three works are on view by Vancouver artist & musician Katayoon Yousefbigloo from 2022 that look to structures of encasement either by social authority and other technological devices.